jemmyw/tellme/README.markdown

-= tellme

-== DESCRIPTION:
+## Tellme

-Tool to retrieve internet usage for TelstraClear in New Zealand
+A GTK tray application that shows how much data usage used on TelstraClear New Zealand ISP

-== INSTALL:
+### Install

-* sudo gem install tellme
+* gem install tellme

+### Usage

+		$ tellme --ui gtk

+Or

+    $ tellme --ui text --pik XXXXXXX --password XXXXX

-== LICENSE:
+## LICENSE:

 (The MIT License)